State aid regulations

 Economic activity is usually defined as the sale of goods or services at a given price, on a given market.
 Economic activity also includes goods or services that are typically offered on a market, even if they do not do so in a specific case.
 This could be the case, for example, when special interest groups offer their members certain services without charging for them.

-We follow the EU’s definition of small and medium-sized enterprises (SMEs) when we assess the size of organisations applying for funding.
+We follow the EU’s definition of small and medium-sized enterprises (SMEs) External link. when we assess the size of organisations applying for funding.
 Small enterprises are those that have between 10 and 49 employees and whose turnover or balance sheet total does not exceed 10 million euros per year.
 Medium-sized enterprises are those that have between 50 and 249 employees and have an annual turnover not exceeding 50 million euros or an annual balance sheet total not exceeding 43 million euros.
 Enterprises with less than 10 employees are treated as small enterprises.

 The regulations are based on the principle of EU law that state aid to enterprises normally distorts competition, but that certain exemptions are allowed.
 These exemptions include support for research and development as well as innovation.